Shubham0812/Movieflex_iOS/README.md

 Based on the requests that I got in my Instagram account - [**@shubham_iosdev**](https://www.instagram.com/shubham_iosdev/).

 I decided to create a UIKit based iOS app with MVVM architecture with hopes that it'll help out iOS developers in learning MVVM, and how to use it to maintain a clean and simple architecture.
+Using MVVM in an iOS project certainly improves things by decoupling modules, and I love using it in my projects.

 ## Introduction
 It's a good practice to keep a simple and organized architecture.
 There are various practices, techniques, patterns that are used by developers for their project, and it's perfectly fine to have your own unique architecture.